Accelerated Placement Program

 Early Entrance to Kindergarten is the admission of a student to kindergarten who will not yet be five years old by Sept.
 1st of that school year and whose 5th birthday falls between Sept.
 2 and Oct.
 31st, as documented by a certified copy of the birth certificate.

-See the early entrance page for more information: Early Entrance to Kindergarten and First Grade
+See the early entrance page for more information: Early Entrance to Kindergarten

 Individual Subject Acceleration is the practice of assigning a student to specific content at a higher instructional level than is typical given the student’s grade for the purpose of providing access to appropriately challenging learning opportunities in one or more subject areas.